Opel Omega: Omega V8.com

 The V8.com concept car project was meant to be a "mobile office" it was built on Omega station wagon, which was elongated by 130 mm, to provide more space for the passengers and additional equipment; it contained separate 9.5-inch LCD screens for all passengers, Internet access, and integrated video conference mobile phone system with separate cameras and microphones providing passengers hands-free operation – hence the name.

 The car was also equipped with xenon headlights, and Advanced Frontlighting System, automatically adjustable to the road conditions.
 It was powered by a GM LS1 V8 engine.

 The car debuted at Frankfurt Motor Show in September 1999.

 Omega V8

-Opel was planning to upgrade its flagship Omega model with a powerful GM LS1 V8 engine used in the Chevrolet Corvette.
+Opel was planning to upgrade its flagship Omega model with the GM LS1 V8 engine.
 Unlike the V8.com which was a concept car, this model was intended to go into serial production.
 The Omega V8 was shown publicly for the first time at the 70th Geneva Motor Show (2–12 March 2000).
-The V8-engined version was to be put on sale autumn 2000, but it was cancelled after 32 pre-series cars had been completed.
+The V8-engined version was to be put on sale in Autumn 2000, but it was cancelled after 32 pre-series cars had been completed.